-- (1) Developing a thorough knowledge of the child's circumstances and needs; - (2) Informing the child of the relevant facts and applicable laws particularly with respect to the relationship rights that will be gained and lost through an adoption, as well as the rights of a child over the age of 14 to withhold consent to an adoption; - (3) Explaining the practical effects of taking various positions, which may include the impact of such decisions on the child and other family members or on future legal proceedings;
+- (1) Developing a thorough knowledge of the child's circumstances and needs: - (2) Informing the child of the relevant facts and applicable laws; - (3) Explaining the practical effects of taking various positions, which may include the impact of such decisions on the child and other family members or on future legal proceedings;

-- (4) Expressing an opinion concerning the likelihood that the court will accept particular arguments; - (5) Providing an assessment of the case and the best position for the child to take, and the reasons for such assessment; - (6) Counseling against or in favor of pursuing a particular position, and emphasizing the entire spectrum of consequences that might result from assertion of that position; - (7) Evaluating the need for post-adoption services and treatment, explaining any such services and treatment options to the child and ascertaining and advocating the child's position regarding such services or treatment.
+- (4) Expressing an opinion concerning the likelihood that the court will accept particular arguments; - (5) Providing an assessment of the case and the best position for the child to take and the reasons for such assessment; - (6) Counseling against or in favor of pursuing a particular position and emphasizing the entire spectrum of consequences that might result from assertion of that position.

-The attorney's responsibility to adhere to the client's directions refers primarily to the child's authority to make certain fundamental decisions when, at the end of the day, the attorney and the child disagree.
+The attorney's responsibility to adhere to the client's directions refers primarily to the child's authority to make certain fundamental decisions when the attorney and the child disagree.
 However, representation is also "attorney-directed" in the sense that, particularly when representing a young child, an attorney has the responsibility to bring his/her knowledge and expertise to bear in counseling the client to make sound decisions.

 The child's attorney, like any attorney, must perform the vital role of being an advisor and counselor.
-In that role, the attorney may attempt to persuade the child to adopt a course of action that, in the attorney's view, will promote the child's legal interest, even when this course of action differs from the client's initial position.
+In that role, the attorney may attempt to persuade the child to adopt a course of action that, in the attorney's view, will promote the child's legal interests, even when this course of action differs from the client's initial position.
 To do so effectively, the attorney needs to determine what factors have been most influential in the child's thinking, what the child does not know, and what may be confusing to the child, and then work diligently to help the child understand the attorney's perspective and thinking.

-While explaining why the attorney believes a different outcome, or route to the outcome may be preferable, the attorney must take care not to overwhelm the client's will, and thus override the child's actual wishes.
+While explaining why the attorney believes a different outcome, or route to the outcome, may be preferable, the attorney must take care not to overwhelm the child's will and thus override the child's actual wishes.
 The attorney must remain aware of the power dynamics inherent in adult/child relationships and remind the child that the attorney's role is to assist clients in achieving their wishes and protecting their legal interests.
 Ultimately, the child must understand that unless the attorney has factual grounds to believe that the child's articulated position will place the child at substantial risk of imminent, serious harm, the attorney will advocate the child's position in court, even if the attorney does not personally agree with that position.